 h1

-1. About John O’Connor
+1. About this website

 The module won the Jennifer Burke Award for Innovation in Teaching and Learning in 2010, a national award made by the Irish Learning Technology Association and Dublin City University.
 In January 2012 it won the Learning Without Frontiers Award in London in the Further and Higher Education Innovation category.